Complete our Assessment Form

 Once you can convince at least one of these organizations by contacting them and getting your business idea approved, you must obtain a letter of support from them.
 This “Letter of Support” must be included in your application.
-This letter, along with a commitment certificate provided by the Designated Organization, will be used to assess your Start-Up Visa application.
+This letter and a commitment certificate provided by the Designated Organization will be used to assess your Start-Up Visa application.

 Building a Qualifying Business

 - When getting a commitment from the designated organization, every applicant should hold a minimum of 10% of the corporation’s voting rights at that time.
-The designated organization and the applicant should have more than 50% of the voting right jointly.
+The designated organization and the applicant should have more than 50% of the voting right.

-- When receiving your permanent residence, you should be actively managing the business from inside Canada.
+- You should actively manage the business inside Canada when receiving your permanent residence.
 The business should also be incorporated in Canada, and you must be an essential part of its operations.

-Meeting all four of these requirements can make you eligible to apply under this program.
+Meeting these four requirements can make you eligible to apply for this program.

 What is the application fee for the Start-Up Visa Program?

-The current Start-Up Visa Program fees set by the IRCC is $2,075 (Subject to Change).
+The current Start-Up Visa Program fee set by the IRCC is $2,075 (Subject to Change).

 Is there any age limit for the startup visa in Canada?